awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-local.md

 ## Available Subcommands<a name="cmd-ecs-cli-local-subcommands"></a>

-The ecs\-cli compose command supports the following subcommands\.
+The ecs\-cli local command supports the following subcommands\.
 Each of these subcommands has their own flags associated with them, which can be displayed using the `--help` flag\.

 create
 Creates a Docker Compose file from an Amazon ECS task definition\.
 For more information, see [ecs\-cli local create](cmd-ecs-cli-local-create.md)\.